- Windows Products

 Finally, as we've mentioned, it's worth rebooting your phone from time to time, rather than leaving it in sleep mode all the time.
 This can sometimes cure otherwise inexplicable battery draining problems.

-It is really troublesome to backup Android files and manage or edit files like contacts, playlists, albums, etc. If you like the idea of manging and transfering your android data on computer, download Syncios Mobile Manager.
+It is really troublesome to backup Android files and manage or edit files like contacts, playlists, albums, etc. If you like the idea of manging and transferring your android data on computer, download Syncios Mobile Manager.
 The desktop app backs up everything--SMS, call log, photos, apps, videos, contacts, ebooks, bookmarks, songs and more--to your local hard drive.
 As professional Android asistant, it also allows you to free download YouTube video, make Android ringtone, backup Apps, etc.